 If your child’s education fund is low (or non-existent), there are a couple of ways to get started, including simply moving some money into your savings account.
 But there are other ways to accomplish the task and get even better results.

 As a mom to twins, one of my financial goals is to support my kids when they go to college.
 To achieve that goal, I have put a couple of things in place to support this plan.
 They include splitting up the college savings for each of my children between custodial brokerage accounts and 529b plans.
 In this article, I'm going to provide you with an overview of both account types.

 A custodial account is fairly easy to figure out.
 It's simply an investment account that an adult controls for minors under the age of 18 (in some states, 21).
 In my custodial accounts, I can invest funds in the stock market for the financial goals I have set.
 Saving for my children's college education is one of them.

 There are a few very important factors to keep in mind with custodial accounts and they include the following:

 Important factors to consider with a custodial account

-- When you transfer money into custodial accounts the money is no longer yours.
-It now belongs to your child and you are essentially the custodial manager.
-This means legally, you can only use the funds in this account for expenditures that benefit your child, not yourself.
+Any money transferred into a custodial account now belongs to your child, and you are essentially the custodial manager.
+This means legally; you can only use the funds in this account for expenditures that benefit your child, not yourself.

-- You may be required to pay gift taxes if you put more than $14,000 a year into a child's custodial account.
+You may be required to pay gift taxes

 Another big advantage of the custodial brokerage account is that this money could be used for anything since it’s not directly tied to your child’s education.
 This also means that it isn’t limited to just tuition and fees like college savings plans.
 But do keep in mind that this could also impact financial aid eligibility for your child.